libsdl-org/SDL/docs/README-migration.md

 ## SDL_audio.h

 The audio subsystem in SDL3 is dramatically different than SDL2.
-The primary way to play audio is no longer an audio callback; instead you bind SDL_AudioStreams to devices.
+The primary way to play audio is no longer an audio callback; instead you bind SDL_AudioStreams to devices; however, there is still a callback method available if needed.

 The SDL 1.2 audio compatibility API has also been removed, as it was a simplified version of the audio callback interface.

 SDL3 will not implicitly initialize the audio subsystem on your behalf if you open a device without doing so.
 Please explicitly call SDL_Init(SDL_INIT_AUDIO) at some point.

-If your app depends on the callback method, there is a similar approach you can take.
-But first, this is the new approach:
+SDL3's audio subsystem offers an enormous amount of power over SDL2, but if you just want a simple migration of your existing code, you can ignore most of it.
+The simplest migration path from SDL2 looks something like this:

-In SDL2, you might have done something like this to play audio:
+In SDL2, you might have done something like this to play audio...

 ```c
     void SDLCALL MyAudioCallback(void *userdata, Uint8 * stream, int len)